Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 - Collect and store your luggage if you're not staying overnight in Toronto.

 - Most efficient way into the city: UP Express Pearson Airport to UP Express Union Station takes 25 minutes from Terminal 1 and 37 minutes from Terminal 3.
+It's CAD$24.70 return.

-- Going some place other than downtown Toronto?
+- Going someplace other than downtown Toronto?
 The best thing to do is take a taxi unless you have a very long layover and public transport will suit.

 - For domestic and US flights, they recommend that you arrive one hour before your flight.

-- There is no place to store your luggage at Billy Bishop airport.
+- There is no place to store your luggage at Billy Bishop Airport.

 How Much Time Do I Need for a Toronto Pearson Airport Layover?